VISHALBHARDWAJ123/mixbox_3d_model/README.md

 - **Bottom Panel:** Base of the enclosure, provides structural support (8 mm thick).
 - **Top Panel:** Sits above the bottom panel as the main cover or face; may include cutouts for controls.
 - **Arc Sheet:** Thin overlay that aligns with Top Panel; provides a support to use your artwork.
+- **Artwork:** The artwork file is in Assets folder.
+Please note change only background to your like.

 👉 All parts align in the XY plane and stack vertically: **Bottom (thick base) → Top Panel → Arc Sheet**.